 Now that you know generally what the process is and when you become available for the various steps, you are ready for some of the more administrative requirements of each step.

 For example, in order to obtain a Limited Instruction Permit, first you will need to pass a 33-hour driver education class.
 You can begin these classes after you are 15 years and 10 months old, in order to have time to finish the course before your 16th birthday.
-You can register for classes at The Community College of Rhode Island Driver Education Registration Portal.

 After you have completed the course, you can schedule your Instruction Permit application.
 You will need your certificate of driver’s education completion, a parent, as well as identifying documentation.
 You will be able to find the documents necessary, such as birth certificate, social security card, and so on, on the second page of The Rhode Island Division of Motor Vehicles’ Application for License/Identification Card/Permit.